 - Occupational Exposure: Individuals working in industries with high manganese exposure, such as mining or welding, may undergo regular testing to monitor their levels.

-- Metabolic Disorders: Manganese deficiency can lead to metabolic disorders, such as impaired glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More tolerance and abnormalWhat does “abnormally” mean?”Abnormally” means something is different from what’s usual, regular, or expected.
+- Metabolic Disorders: Manganese deficiency can lead to metabolic disorders, such as impaired glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More tolerance and abnormalWhat does “abnormally” mean?”Abnormally” means something is different from what’s usual, regular, or expected.
 It’s like something is out of the ordinary.
 Imagine you have a line of evenly spaced trees.
-If one tree is much taller or shorter than… Read More lipidLipids are a broad group of waxy or oily molecules that play many important roles in your body.
+If one tree is much taller or shorter than the others, it would look “abnormally” tall or short.
+Here’s… Read More lipidLipids are a broad group of waxy or oily molecules that play many important roles in your body.
 Think of them like a diverse toolbox containing essential tools for your health.
 They include fats, oils, waxes, and some steroids.
-The… Read More metabolism.
+The Word “Lipid”: A History Lesson The word “lipid” has a… Read More metabolism.

 Research on Manganese: Unveiling Its Health Benefits